webiny/docs.webiny.com/docs/cms-guides/get-started-creating-first-page.md

 ### Page title

 When you enter the page editor screen, for a new page, the page is name "Untitled".
 That title is displayed on the very top of the screen.
 Click on the name, to rename the page.
 Feel free to name it anything you want.
-Even emotions are supported 🎉
+Even emojis are supported 🎉.

 ### Adding a block

 After you've named your page it's time add a first **block**.
-All content on your page must be placed in a block.
+All content on your page must be placed inside  blocks.
 To add a block, just click the big green button.
 A list of blocks will appear.
 There is a set of predefined blocks, and you can always create your own blocks that you can later reuse across other pages.

 > Tip: Blocks are described in great detail in the [Blocks guide](cms-guides/editor-blocks.md).